-- 17. If a Critical Vendor refuses to supply food, goods or services to the Debtors on Customary Trade Terms following any postpetition payment toward its Critical Vendor Claim, or fails to comply with any Trade Agreement it entered into with the Debtors, the Debtors hereby seek authority, in their discretion and without further order of the Court but with notice to the affected Critical Vendor (i) to declare such Trade Agreement immediately terminated (if applicable) and (ii) to declare any payments made to such Critical Vendor on account of its Critical Vendor Claim to have been in payment of then outstanding postpetition obligations owed to such Critical Vendor without further order of the Court. - 18.
-In the event that the Debtors exercise either of the rights set forth in the preceding paragraph, the Debtors request that the Critical Vendor against which the Debtors exercise such rights be required to immediately return to the Debtors any payments made on account of its Critical Vendor Claim to the extent that such payments exceed the postpetition amounts then owed to such Critical Vendor, without giving effect to any rights of setoff or reclamation.
-In essence, the Debtors seek to return the parties to their respective positions immediately prior to entry of the Order in the event a Trade Agreement is terminated or a Critical

-Vendor refuses to supply goods or services to the Debtors on Customary Trade Terms following any payment of its Critical Vendor Claim.
+- Debtors seek authority to agree on Customary Trade Terms with Critical Vendors by less formal means, including email correspondence.
+To avoid the risk of Critical Vendors refusing to provide their goods and services and potential interruptions to the supply of vital goods and services, the Debtors request authority, in their business judgment, to negotiate and agree on Customary Trade Terms with certain Critical Vendors absent a Trade Agreement as the Debtors deem appropriate, and subject to the prior written consent of the DIP Lender. - Customary Trade Terms following any postpetition payment toward their Critical Vendor Claim, or fails to comply with any Trade Agreement it entered into with the Debtors, the Debtors hereby seek authority, in their discretion and without further order of the Court, but with notice to the affected Critical Vendor to (i) declare such Trade Agreement immediately terminated (if applicable) and (ii) declare any payments made to such Critical Vendor on account of its Critical Vendor Claim to have been in payment of then outstanding postpetition obligations owed to such Critical Vendor without further order of the Court. - 17.
+In the event that the Debtors exercise either of the rights set forth in the preceding paragraph, the Debtors request that the Critical Vendor against which the Debtors exercises such rights be required to immediately return to the Debtors any payments made on account of its Critical Vendor Claim to the extent that such payments exceed the postpetition amounts then owed to such Critical Vendor, without giving effect to any rights of setoff or reclamation.
+In essence, the Debtors seek to return the parties to their respective positions immediately prior to entry of the Order in the event a Trade Agreement is terminated or a Critical Vendor refuses to supply goods or services to the Debtors on Customary Trade Terms following any payment of its Critical Vendor Claim.